Your life is a movie. You are the hero. Your mission is your goal.

 Lastly, craft your environment so you can beat the lizard brain every time it creeps up.

-Let’s say you’re procrastinating on an important but difficult work on your computer.
+Let’s say you’re procrastinating on important but difficult work on your computer.
 The lizard brain may give you multiple reasons to avoid the work.

-Here, you can drink a big glass of water as pre-performance ritual.
+Here, you can drink a big glass of water as a pre-performance ritual.
 Then, you can break up the task and take the first smallest step.